How to Care for Poinsettias

 Poinsettias should be watered regularly and kept evenly moist.
 Never let plants sit in water; always empty their saucers or planters shortly after watering.

-Getting It to Bloom Again
+Getting Poinsettias to Bloom Again

-With year-round care, you can get a plant to perform again.
+With proper poinsettia care after Christmas, you can get a plant to perform again.
 Water it until mid-spring, then let it dry out and allow the stems to shrivel.
 Keep it cool.
 At the end of spring, cut all growth to a couple of inches above the soil and repot it in new soil.
 Water well and keep it warm, feeding it with houseplant fertilizer when new growth appears.
 A month later, move the plant outside to a shady location, pinching out the growing tips in midsummer, before returning it indoors.
 Give it a sunny spot, watering and feeding regularly; then from mid-autumn, keep the plant in total darkness between 5 p.m. and 8 a.m.
 It will then re-flower and produce colorful bracts.

 Top Tip: Leaf Drop